‘Logan’ Director James Mangold Questions Wisdom Of Marvel Cinematic Universe

 “I question the wisdom of [the Marvel cinematic universe] in general.
 One thing everyone’s concerned about is the creativity and quality of these kinds of movies — and if that’s the case, then it seems to me that the first order of business would be figuring out why they’re not more interesting or exciting.”

-Mangold went on to theorize that freedom was the primary drawback of working within that universe, mostly because fans and the Internet culture surrounding them “put a lot of stress on continuity, and the idea that you should be able to cut these movies into one continuous, nine-hour Berlin Alexanderplatz of comic book–dom.”
+Mangold went on to theorize that freedom was the primary drawback of working within that universe, mostly because fans and the internet culture surrounding them “put a lot of stress on continuity, and the idea that you should be able to cut these movies into one continuous, nine-hour Berlin Alexanderplatz of comic book–dom.”

 While Mangold did not find anything wrong with liking that type of film, he acknowledged it was tough from the director’s standpoint, calling it a “restraint system” where the director is “trying to figure out how to get out.”